Beyond Factual Accuracy: Evaluating Global Reasoning Integrity in RAG Systems with LogicScore: Methodology

 \section{Methodology}

-This section outlines the proposed \textsc{LogicScore} framework, which includes three stages: \textit{Stage 1: Answer Generation} prompts LLMs to generate a long-form answer and a short answer via CoT; \textit{Stage 2: Logic Transformation} transforms the long-form answer into propositional logic expression; \textit{Stage 3: Logic Quality Evaluation} utilizes Horn Rule to evaluate the logic quality of long-form answer with three dimensions.
+This section presents the three stages of \textsc{LogicScore}: \textit{Stage 1: Answer Generation} prompts an LLM to produce an attributed long-form answer and a short answer; \textit{Stage 2: Logic Transformation} decomposes the long-form answer into atomic propositions and construct an answer-specific structured representation; and \textit{Stage 3: Structural Diagnostics} recovers an entity-linked path from this representation and computes Completeness, Essentiality, and Determinateness.

 \textbf{Answer Generation.} Given a query $\mathcal{Q}$ and retrieved documents $\mathcal{D}$, our objective is to produce a detailed long-form response ($\mathcal{LA}$) with citations, followed by a concise short answer ($\mathcal{SA}$).
-To fully harness the reasoning potential of LLMs, we employ a CoT strategy \citep{Ji_Liu_Du_Ng_2024}, that compels the model to explicitly articulate a step-by-step rationale (serving as the $\mathcal{LA}$) interleaved with specific attribution symbols, before deriving the final $\mathcal{SA}$.
+To elicit explicit intermediate steps, we use a CoT prompting strategy \citep{Ji_Liu_Du_Ng_2024}.
+The model is prompted to produce a step-by-step explanation, used as $\mathcal{LA}$, with attribution symbols attached to the corresponding statements, followed by the final $\mathcal{SA}$.
 Formally, the whole process can be represented as:

 Note we use some ellipses to indicate that words have been omitted due to space limitations, and \([\text{num}]\) denotes a citation where num represents the document number in \(\mathcal{D}\).